-This Clean Eating No Noodle Tuna Casserole recipe is now, officially, my go-to tuna casserole recipe!
+This Tuna Casserole recipe is now, officially, my go-to tuna casserole!

-I love tuna casserole.
-I’m not sure why exactly, but it finally dawned on me that I haven’t had it in years.
-And suddenly, I got this intense urge to make some.
+I’m not sure why exactly, but it dawned on me that I haven’t had tuna casserole in years when I suddenly got this intense urge to make some.
 I used to make it with pasta and tons of cheese.
-But since I don’t really want to do the carb/fat combo any longer, I thought I’d try a no-noodle version just to see if it would turn out.
+But since I don’t really didn’t want to do the carb/fat combo, I thought I’d try a no-noodle version just to see how it would turn out.

-And if you are a die-hard noodle fan when it comes to this dish, feel free to mix in about 2 cups of cooked pasta!
-It will work well either way.
+However, if you are a die-hard noodle fan, feel free to mix in about 2 cups of cooked pasta as it will work well either way.
 And I know that for some of you, this may be a tad on the dry side.
 I like it that way.
 But for those of you who don’t, mixing in a bit more mayo after baking does the trick nicely!

 Remember to subscribe to my free, Gracious Pantry Newsletter to receive all my latest recipes in your inbox!
 Click here to sign up!